zw3rk/mobile-core-log/LOG.md

 ```
 :tada:

-6:07 So, we’ll next try to statically link the ghc-iserv binary we build for android. (probably in a few hours, or maybe tomorrow). (edited)
+6:07 So, we’ll next try to statically link the ghc-iserv binary we build for android. (probably in a few hours, or maybe tomorrow).
 6:12 One quick note for now though.
 If we look at the CI build results for the change to the Lib.hs, which triggered the failure for the android build (aarch64-android:lib:mobile-core:smallAddressSpace.x86_64-linux), we see that the darwin build (lib:mobile-core:smallAddressSpace:static.aarch64-darwin) succeeded.
 Why is that?
 The key here is that for darwin we build natively on aarch64-macos.
 This means we don’t cross compile and have a full stage2 compiler at our disposal, for android however, we don’t have a full stage2 compiler running on aarch64-linux-bionic, as we don’t have such a system readily available; and thus have to resort to cross compilation.

 8:46 PM So we can see remote-iserv failing, let’s try to get an idea what that executable that fails actually is.
 We’ll use nix-shell again.